contextium

 Journal what happened and why, one file for the day, then commit.
 Tomorrow's session reads it and picks up where you left off.

-Plus /probe for adversarial self-review, /explain for deep investigation, and a few more.
-Seven skills total.
+Plus /implement-audit for adversarial review, /explain for deep investigation, and a few more.
+Eight skills in Claude Code; the Loop verbs ship as native commands in Gemini, Codex, Cursor, and Copilot too.

 commit-gate hook fires at commit